Health + Safety

 Dream Nashville guests are to practice social distancing by standing at least six feet away from other groups.
 All layouts in our restaurants and public spaces have been arranged to ensure appropriate distancing and elevator occupancy is reduced to one party at a time.

 Dream Nashville guests are required to wear face masks while in the hotel or restaurants.
-Nashville guidelines require face masks should be worn.
+Nashville guidelines require face masks be worn.
 All employees are required to wear a face mask at all times.
 Dream Nashville has face masks available for guests on request.

 Temperature + Wellbeing Checks